bzminer/bzminer/README.md

             "username": "rig", // username/worker name to use

-            "lhr_only": false // if true only lhr cards will mine to this pool },
+            "lhr_only": false // if true only lhr cards will mine to this pool

+            "blockchain_fee": true // whether to enable the blockchain dev team fee (enabled by default, currently only available for kaspa)
+        },
         {
             "algorithm": "kawpow", // pool algorithm